Summary

 Skier still had little impact on Snowmobiler beyond slaloms.

-• Inspired by Burnout and SSX Tricky, I added the RAD system to motivate tricking.
 I added stale tricks, requiring more intentional tricking for RAD.
 Skier now had a definite, intuitive impact on speed.

 To give Skier more freedom while steering, I increased his maximum step angle and added some “tension“ to the rope - Skier has some leeway beyond the rope’s set bounds, but gets heavier resistance the further out he is from Snowmo.